 Follow these methods to store watermelon at home.

-- If it is cut, then store it in a refrigerator in an air-tight container, or wrap it with food-grade plastic over the side that has been cut
+- If cut into half, then store it in a refrigerator in an air-tight container or wrap it with food-grade plastic over the side that has been cut.

 Watermelon Recipes for Babies

 Here are a few watermelon recipes that your child can enjoy.

 - Watermelon Puree: Watermelon puree for babies requires cut and de-seeded pieces of the fruit, which is then, blended using a blender to make a puree.
 You can also add any other food or cereal if you wish to thicken the mixture.
 To complement the taste of the melon, the best fruits are avocado, banana or mango.